OHS Audio Presentations

 Produced by The Ontario Historical Society

-Enjoy the Introduction, Presented by Chief Dave Mowat of Alderville First Nation:
+Presented by Dave Mowat, Former Chief of Alderville First Nation

 “In Hindsight” is a Weekly Series (Following the Model of Old-Fashioned Radio) on Different Personalities in 19th and 20th Century Canadian History.

 The tone will be relaxed, with an abundance of anecdotes.

 Canadians of the past were prisoners of their cultural values just as their latter-day judges are of today’s beliefs.
 In each episode I try to understand, and to help the listener understand, the individual in the context of their own times.

 Two introductory chapters review my transformation from a student of international affairs into an historian of Canada with a particular interest in the Indigenous Peoples.
 Eighteen episodes from across Canada follow, from the late 18th century to today.
 My subject?
 A selection of my personal research discoveries through reading, interviews, and visits to the localities under review, both before and after my arrival in Alberta from Ontario in 1974.

 Written summaries of each episode will be provided, exclusively on the OHS website, including a short bibliography and/or the “back story” as to how the “discovery” was made.

 Most of my research was conducted well before the availability of electronic tools, like the Internet.
 I want to re-create the excitement of visiting the locales of my 19th and 20th century subjects, and meeting descendants in person.
 I want to convey the thrill of reading in archives the unpublished record, the letters, notebooks, and diaries—actual handwriting.

 To prepare I am reviewing five decades of personal and professional correspondence, and my publications in Canadian history from the 1970s to 2022.
 It is a fun project.